North Carolina Quitclaim Deed Overview

 In North Carolina, filing a quitclaim deed is a simple, yet risky, undertaking because the deed lacks a title warranty.
 Because the deed is a straightforward document, it is important to seek the guidance of an attorney to better understand what is at stake, particularly with the transfer of the property.

 For questions or assistance concerning the preparation of the deed, please consult an attorney or visit the Register of Deeds for your county.
-If possible, consult with a local attorney before proceeding as it is a lengthy process.
+If possible, consult with a local attorney before proceeding, as it is a lengthy process.